M-Python13/Sequences.py/README.md

 **THIS IS ALL MY WORK AND HAS NOT BEEN PILFERED FROM ANYWHERE**

-Queries, ideas and requests to merge my work with your versions go [here](https://github.com/M-Python13/Sequences.py/pulls).
-Issues you may have with any of the programs go [here](https://github.com/M-Python13/Sequences.py/issues).
+Queries or ideas with the code already updated or requests to merge my code with your version with your versions go [here](https://github.com/M-Python13/Sequences.py/pulls).
+Issues, queries or ideas without any code modifications you may have with any of the programs go [here](https://github.com/M-Python13/Sequences.py/issues).

 | Sequence  | Status |
 | ------------- | ------------- |